HectorRicardo/simple-music-app/README.md

 >   - other devices/apps

-In Android terminology, the places that are able to control the app's player (including the app's UI) are referred to as **media controllers**.
+In Android terminology, the places that are able to control the app's player (including the app's UI) are referred to as **media controllers** (or simply "controllers).

 To achieve this goal, we need to abstract the player from the rest of the app.
-That is, we need to separate the player into a decoupled, standalone element that is callable from any of the Android media controllers.
+That is, we need to separate the player into a decoupled, standalone module that is callable from any of the Android media controllers.

 Hold on...didn't we do that already?
 Isn't one of the assumptions of this guide